rdiez/Tools/Background/README.txt

  --log-file=filename     Instead of rotating log files, use a fixed filename.
  --filter-log            Filters the command's output with FilterTerminalOutputForLogFile.pl
                          before placing it in the log file.
+ --compress-log          Compresses the log file.
+Log files tend to be very repetitive
+                         and compress very well.

 Environment variables:
   BACKGROUND_SH_ENABLE_POP_UP_MESSAGE_BOX_NOTIFICATION=true/false